 Blood Test: Luteinizing Hormone (LH)

-The test may also be used to check for damage or disease of the testes or ovaries, pituitary gland, or hypothalamus.
+The test also can check for damage or disease of the testes or ovaries, pituitary gland, or hypothalamus, an area of the brain that links the nervous system with the hormone-making endocrine system.

 In adults and teens, LH levels can also help doctors evaluate fertility issues and menstrual problems.

-If you have questions about the LH test, speak with your doctor.
+If you have questions about the LH test or what the results of the test mean, talk to your doctor.

 - Understanding Puberty